Reclaiming doctors’ time with AI-assisted rota management

 The majority of users preferred the scrollable carousel calendar and the spacious list view, so I took these forward into the mid-fidelity usability test.

-Testing clarity, usability, and cognitive ease in mid-fidelity
+Testing usability, relevance and cognitive ease in mid-fidelity

 Using the mid-fidelity prototype, I ran remote moderated usability sessions with 5 senior UK doctors.